straight-coding/LPC407x-NoOS-LWIP-MBEDTLS-HTTPD-KEIL/README.md

 * RTC: clock, used for log timing.
 * ENET: configured, but not used.

-# MAC Generator
+# MAC Address Generator
-* Every LPC4078 chip has a unique identification number which can be used to generate MAC address.
+* Every LPC4078 chip has a unique identification number which can be read by IAP and used to generate the MAC address.